danclegg/chameleon-docs/docs/source/getting-started/building-2d-pipeline.rst

 Step 4: :ref:`Output<learn-ui-output>`
 ------------------------------------------

-Depending on your camera's placement you might want the final contour/contours to be the topmost / buttommost / leftmost / rightmost / centermost
+Depending on your camera's placement you might want the final contour/contours to be the topmost / bottommost / leftmost / rightmost / centermost

 Now that we have built the pipeline, we want to receive the results in the RoboRIO.
 This information is sent via :ref:`NetworkTables<networktables>`.